-A first course for those intending to major in Biblical and Theological Studies, introducing the student to the most important issues, names, publications, institutions, traditions, and employment opportunities related to the academic study of the Bible. (does not fulfill any Bible and Christian Ministry minor requirements).
+A first course for those intending to major in Biblical and Theological Studies, introducing the student to the most important issues, current methods of research, names, publications, institutions, traditions, and employment opportunities related to the academic study of the Bible. (does not fulfill any Bible and Christian Ministry minor requirements).